 Whenever you do receive a price that is far lower than those quoted by competitors, the price is most likely based on an inferior product.
 You can only make a fair price comparison, if you do so, specification to specification.

-A ‘non-compliant product’ is therefore cheaper than a ‘compliant product’.
-And, Chinese manufacturers will not quote a price based on a compliant product, unless you communicate that this as a requirement.
+A ‘non-compliant product’ is, therefore, cheaper than a ‘compliant product’.
+And, manufacturers do not quote a price based on a compliant product, unless you communicate that this is a requirement when you submit the RFQ on Alibaba.com.

 The larger the quantity, the lower the price.
 However, keep in mind that manufacturers, unlike wholesalers, operate on lower margins.